jeremehancock/gpasteitin_II/README.md

     1. Download the gpasteitin_II package.
     2. Extract the gpasteitin_II package.
-    3. Open Terminal and cd into the gpasteitin_II-master folder
+    3. Open Terminal and cd into the gpasteitin_II-master folder.
     4. Run this command: sudo ./install.py install --record install_log

 Usage